Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 When running the compliance reports please select the applicable information system (Note: Both boundary data and compliance data are updated nightly).

-b) For systems with IP address ranges external to the VA or for systems without the IBM BigFix agent installed yet: The IBM BigFix agent must be installed to receive SCCD.
+b) *__For systems with IP address ranges external to the VA__* or for systems without the IBM BigFix agent installed yet: The IBM BigFix agent must be installed to receive SCCD.
 For systems that used to have CSOC provide SCCD, IBM BigFix is outside the scope of the CSOC vulnerability scanning team and CSOC no longer provides SCCD.
 The System Owner or delegate must ensure the following steps are completed in order to obtain SCCD from IBM BigFix.

   i.
 The system must be defined in RiskVision. ii.
 The IP addresses/IP address range of all hosts (servers/workstations) that make up the system must be captured in RiskVision.
 The System Owner or delegate contacts ISRM at vaoisisrmrmf@va.gov to ensure the IP addresses or system names that make up their system(s) are appropriately tagged or accounted for in RiskVision. iii.
 The hosts must have the IBM BigFix agent installed.
 If the system owner or delegate has issues installing the IBM BigFix agent, then a ticket can be opened with the OIS EV Support team (OISEVSupportGroup@va.gov) to get it installed and functioning properly.
 Details of the system (FISMA boundary name/hostnames/IP addresses/system admin contact information) need to be included with the ticket request.
-2. System Owner or Delegate uploads the Compliance Trending and Checklist Trending reports to the Documents tab in RiskVision.
+1. System Owner or Delegate uploads the Compliance Trending and Checklist Trending reports to the Documents tab in RiskVision.
 The Compliance Trending and Checklist Trending reports can be found at https://dashboard.tic.va.gov/s/28U/ and https://dashboard.tic.va.gov/s/28T/, respectively.
-3. System Owner or Delegate creates one finding/POA&M and a response in the Findings tab within RiskVision for the SCCD to serve as a reminder to resolve the deficiencies.
+2. System Owner or Delegate creates one finding/POA&M and a response in the Findings tab within RiskVision for the SCCD to serve as a reminder to resolve the deficiencies.
-4. System Owner or Delegate continues to remediate deficiencies identified from the Compliance Trending and Checklist Trending reports.
+3. System Owner or Delegate continues to remediate deficiencies identified from the Compliance Trending and Checklist Trending reports.
-5. System Owner or Delegate uploads new Compliance Trending and Checklist Trending reports to Documents tab within RiskVision as evidence to show the remediation progress.
+4. System Owner or Delegate uploads new Compliance Trending and Checklist Trending reports to Documents tab within RiskVision as evidence to show the remediation progress.

-Continuous Monitoring Requirement : Security Configuration Compliance Data must be pulled in accordance with the guidance above on a quarterly basis, or when changes are made to the approved secure configuration/hardening guides, or when requested by OIS.
+__*Continuous Monitoring Requirement :*__ Security Configuration Compliance Data must be pulled in accordance with the guidance above on a quarterly basis, or when changes are made to the approved secure configuration/hardening guides, or when requested by OIS.

-### 4.3.6 Security Control Assessment (SCA)
+### 4.3.6 TT6: Security Control Assessment (SCA)
 A SCA may be required by the OIS.
 If an SCA is required, all Critical and High POA&Ms should be mitigated with documented mitigation evidence provided.
 Moderate and Low POA&Ms should be mitigated or have a documented mitigation plan.

 The following steps must be performed to meet the SCA requirement: